laravel-portugal/recrutador/README.md

 ### FETCHINTERVAL

 The number of seconds between pulls, please keep it high (you should be fine with at least 30 minutes).

-### LANDINGJOBS_TAGS

-The tags from Landing.jobs that you find relevant for your channel, they are comma separated, ex.
-"Laravel,PHP,Symphony".

-### LANDINGJOBS_LASTPUBLISHEDID

-It's used to record the last published id so if the bot is restarted no jobs are republished.

-### ITJOBS_API

-To use itjobs.pt API you need to apply for an API Key, see here (https://www.itjobs.pt/api).

-### ITJOBS_SEARCH

-The search terms used to find relevant jobs for you channel ex. "php,laravel,symphony".

-### ITJOBS_LASTPUBLISHEDID

-It's used to record the last published id so if the bot is restarted no jobs are republished.

 ## Testing